 MY EXPERIENCES WITH A CREATIVE LIVE CLASS: As a minimalist, wanting to simplify my life in as many areas as possible, I’ve taken The Art of Less Doing course by Ari Meisel and I’ve already made good changes in my life using the information from the lessons.
 You can see my review of the course here.

-Creative Live has its own gift guide to help you to choose a course.
+Creative Live has its own gift guide to help you to choose the right course.

 They’ve handpicked high-quality courses for: